 THE WASH BAG

-We strongly recommend using a laundry bag, as it helps protect the garment from excessive abrasion/rubbing and distortion in the washing machine.
-By using a bag, your clothes get some protection from the inevitable agitation in the drum.
+We love a laundry bag and strongly recommend using one, as it helps protect the garment from excessive abrasion, rubbing, and distortion in the washing machine.
+By using a bag, your clothes get some protection from the inevitable agitation in the washing drum.

-TOP TIP: Always turn your clothes inside out, as this protects the surface of the garment and will keep your clothes looking smart.
+TOP TIP: Always turn your clothes inside out, as this protects the surface of the garment and will keep your clothes looking smarter and fresher for longer.
 Fold it loosely and place it in the bag

 The size is important too; too big a bag and your garment will unfold and distort; too small and you won't get a satisfactory wash.